biography

 LEFT: With Jeff Morrow in a 1960 issue of The Playgoer.
 RIGHT: Glamorous photo from the mid 1950s

 After seeing her on a 1954 episode of Medic, Hitchcock was so taken with Vera Miles that he signed her to a three-film-per-year contract and starred her in The Wrong Man and then loaned her out to star in the Paramount biopic Beau James (1957; with Bob Hope and Darren McGavin).
-Miles was the first actress that Hitchcock had signed to a contract, and he wished to use her in place of Grace Kelly, who had married and abandoned her career.
+Miles was the first actress that Hitchcock signed to a contract, and he wished to use her in place of Grace Kelly, who had married and abandoned her career.
 The contract that Miles signed was highly restrictive; for example, Hitchcock would not allow her to be publicly photographed with husband Gordon Scott or her two daughters.
-Miles was originally cast in the lead role in Vertigo (1958), but she became pregnant with her third child and could not do the film, which incensed Hitchcock.
-However, he continued to use Miles in television and film, casting her as Lila Crane in Psycho (1960; with Anthony Perkins, Janet Leigh, and John Gavin).
+Miles was originally cast in the lead role in Vertigo (1958), but she became pregnant with her third child and could not do the film.
+However, Hitchcock continued to use Miles in television and film, casting her as Lila Crane in Psycho (1960; with Anthony Perkins, Janet Leigh, and John Gavin).
+With their busy careers, Miles' marriage to Gordon Scott collapsed, and they divorced in 1960.
+Miles remarried just months later, this time to actor Keith Larsen, and the couple welcomed a son in 1961.

 the films of vera miles